pablisch/CV/README.md

 - Any experience relevent to software development

 ## Skills

+When I was working as a primary STEM teacher, I was selected and tasked with organising and delivering a Forest School provision which was a large-scale, radical new offering for the school.
+Despite being far outside my knowledge base and way outside the remit of any primary teacher role, the school was confident that I could deliver this with my already proven record of delivery with the STEM?,akers space.
+I exceeded expectations, by establishing a sizable new woodland and outdoor learning environment ideal for the needs of our children whilst delvering exceptional Forest School delivery throughout the process under challenging conditions.

 Your previous experience is really important.
 You will need to make it really clear to someone who has not worked in your field before exactly how your experience will be useful in software development.